zha204/DDI-Corpus-Database/Updated TDIC Data/README.md

 - 'interaction': Positive or Negative of the interaction (DDI or DEI) from the CLINICAL PD DDI studies.

-### `mechanisms_in_vitro.xlsx`
+### `multip_DEI_mechanisms_in_vitro.xlsx`
-Contains the detailed mechanisms for each DEI pair of the in vitro PK DDI studies only.
+Contains the detailed mechanisms for each DEI pair in the sentences with multiple DEI pairs of the in vitro PK DDI studies.